ghc-proposals/ghc-proposals/proposals/0000-first-class-modules.rst

 Modules are not first-class in the Haskell module system.
 They cannot be named in the way that other entities can, and this makes them difficult to manipulate.
-From the point of view of the Haskell report, modules barely even exist - the only real thing is qualified names!
+From the point of view of [hs2010]_, modules barely even exist - the only real thing is qualified names!
 This is frustrating for users, since modules *seem* to have names, and they *seem* to have a logical role as entities which are “containers” of bindings. [#]_